TNET-SNU/mmTLS/README.md

 nload -u b
 ```

-It will show the throughput in bps unit.
+It will show the throughput in the bps unit.
 Since nginx TLS proxy is running on the middlebox machine as background by default, you do not need to execute any middlebox application here.

 Now open a new ssh session to box1.kaist.ac.kr, and run the client script.